MEWP (Mobile Elevated Work Platforms)

 *IMPORTANT : Must have an OSSA/ESC Fall Protection certificate to register for this course.
 (BTATS or any other certificate cannot be accepted)

-If you register and do not have the proper Fall Protection certificate, then you will not be able to attend the course and a portion of the fee will not be refunded.
+If you register and do not have the proper Fall Protection certificate, then you will not be able to attend the course and the fee will not be refunded.

 NEW CLASSIFICATIONS of MEWPs